AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### Blocklists management

-With *Blocklists* feature you can set which domains you want to block and which you don't. Сhoose from wide variety of blocklists for different purposes.
+The *Blocklists* feature allows you to specify which domains you want to block and which you don't.
+Choose from a variety of blocklists for different purposes.

 ![Private AdGuard DNS dashboard blocklists](https://cdn.adtidy.org/public/Adguard/Blog/private_adguard_dns/blocklists.png)